-5.1.4 For those who registered from February 2015 your work is assessed out of 100%, ranging from A+ (outstanding) to G/0 (non-submission).
+5.1.1 Your work is assessed out of 100%, ranging from A+ (outstanding) to G/0 (non-submission).
 The grades are converted into their corresponding numerical equivalents ranging from 100 to 0, for each weighted assessment element, only for the purpose of averaging assessment grades within a module.